 Having my best friend working right down the hall from me was literally a life-saver when I was in my previous job.
 Since she has the same job as me, she understood better than anyone the actual work-related stressors I was facing and was always more than happy to offer advice on those.
 But more than anything, she offered some amazing emotional support and allowed me an escape from my own space when I really needed one.

 It’s not surprising that I have my work email on my phone, as well as my blog and personal emails.
 I typically don’t address the emails when I’m not actually at work, but it’s nice to be able to see them just in case there’s something that requires more immediate attention.
-But when I was working for a very difficult boss, nothing ruined my mood faster than seeing a rude and aggressive email on a Saturday!
-I finally had to force myself to delete my work email from my phone so I couldn’t let it stress me out on my personal time.
+But while working in a super stressful work environment, I finally had to force myself to delete my work email from my phone so I couldn’t let it stress me out on my personal time.